saroad2/statue/docs/README.md

 - Run several formatters and linters asynchronously for faster evaluations
 - Run commands with different arguments on each file and directory using [contexts](contexts.md)
-- Avoid editing tedious configuration files by using the `statue config` cli
+- Avoid editing tedious configuration files by using the `statue config` command
 - Keeping results history in order to re-run failing and non-failing static code analysis tools with only few keystrokes
 - Saving your configuration as template in order for reuse in other project